tfihsdeR/eventfrontend/README.md

 ## The Search Bar

-When you search something it is searching in event organizors and event names.
+When you search something it will be searched in event organizors and event names.

 You can perform a detailed search from the search page.
 But you should search something to reach there.